gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 (tau $j$) are the deviations from the baseline group for group $j$.
 The deviation for the baseline group, $\color{purple}{\boldsymbol{\tau_1}}$, is always set to 0 so there are really just deviations for groups 2 through $J$.
-The equivalence between the reference-coded and cell-means models can be seen by considering the mean for the first, second, and $J^{th}$ groups in both models:
+The equivalence between the reference-coded and cell means models can be seen by considering the mean for the first, second, and $J^{th}$ groups in both models:

 $$\begin{array}{lccc}